 Why are kindergarteners better at this task?

 It’s because kindergarteners engage in rapid prototyping.
 They, unlike adults, don’t spend their first 15 minutes debating how to design the best tower.
-Instead, they immediately start making towers, allowing them to quickly discover what works and what doesn’t by testing out different structural designs.
+Instead, they immediately start making towers, allowing them to quickly discover what works and what doesn’t work by testing out different designs.
 This is the process of prototyping — designing, testing, (learning from the test,) and repeating.
 So, to answer the original question, prototyping is certainly more than just a buzzword (even if it gets used like one).